kcp-dev/kcp/docs/content/concepts/workspaces/mounts.md

 ### Prerequisites

 1. **Feature Gate**: The `WorkspaceMounts=true` feature gate must be enabled on the kcp instance.
-2. **External Proxy**: An external proxy must be present to serve workspace requests and forward them to the target cluster.
-This can be any custom proxy, but typically follows the `virtual-workspace` pattern.
-See example [here](https://github.com/kcp-dev/contrib/tree/main/20241013-kubecon-saltlakecity/mounts-vw).
+2. **External Controller/Proxy**: You need to implement a controller that:
+   - Creates and manages mount objects (with the required annotation and status fields)
+   - Runs a proxy/server that implements the Kubernetes API and serves requests at the URL specified in `status.URL`
+   - The controller can be any custom implementation as long as it follows the mount object contract

+**Important**: kcp provides the mounting machinery, but you must "Bring Your Own API" (BYO-API).
+This means you're responsible for implementing both the mount object management and the actual API server that will handle the proxied requests.

 ### Mount Objects

-Workspace mounts can be represented by any arbitrary Kubernetes object.
-The object must meet specific requirements to function as a mount.
+Workspace mounts follow a **"Bring Your Own API"** pattern.
+This means you can use any Kubernetes Custom Resource as a mount object, as long as it meets three simple requirements.
+The mounting machinery in kcp is generic and doesn't care about the specifics of your API or implementation.

 **Example mount object:**
 ```yaml